Santa Cruz County Septic Inspection Ordinance

 Implications for Homeowners

 The new regulations have significant implications for homeowners in Santa Cruz County.
 Homeowners who plan to sell their property need to ensure their septic systems are in good working condition.
-This may entail additional costs for inspection and potential repairs or replacement.
+This may entail additional costs for inspection and potential repairs or replacement at time of sale.

 Take all your equity when you move